TheOdinProject/curriculum/new_course/1_programming_fundementals/loops.md

 The `until` loop is the opposite of the `while` loop.
 A `while` loop continues for as long as the condition is true, whereas an `until` loop continues for as long as the condition is false.
 These two loops can therefore be used pretty much interchangeably.
 Ultimately, what your break condition is will determine which one is more readable.

-As much as possible, you should avoid negating your logical expressions using `!` (not) as its often harder to read and reason about, which is where `until` shines.
+As much as possible, you should avoid negating your logical expressions using `!` (not).
+First, it can be difficult to actually notice the exclamation point, and second, using negation makes the logic more difficult to reason through and therefore your code more difficult to understand.
+These situations are where `until` shines.

 We can re-write our `while` loop examples using `until`.